-The Judicial Council shall obtain the opinion on professional abilities of the applicants to perform the judicial office, as follows:
+The Judicial Council shall obtain the opinion on the professional abilities of the applicants to perform the judicial office, as follows:

-- From the enlarged session of the Supreme Public Prosecutor's Office, if the applicant performed prosecutorial office;

-- From the Administrative Board of the Bar Association of Montenegro, if the applicant worked as an attorney-at-law; - From the professional body of the faculty, where the applicant performed teaching activities; - From the competent bodies of other entities where the applicant performed legal affairs.
+- From the enlarged session of the Supreme Public Prosecutor's Office, if the applicant performed prosecutorial office; - From the enlarged session of the Supreme Court, if the applicant performed the judicial office; - From the Administrative Board of the Bar Association of Montenegro, if the applicant worked as an attorney-at-law; - From the professional body of the faculty where the applicant performed teaching activities; - From the competent bodies of other entities where the applicant performed legal affairs.

-The opinion referred to in paragraph 1 of this Article shall include information on work experience, quantity and quality of work of the candidate for judge of the Supreme Court referred to in Article 38, paragraph 9 of this Law.
+The opinion referred to in paragraph 1 of this Article shall include information on work experience and the quantity and quality of the work of the candidate for judge of the Supreme Court referred to in Article 38, paragraph 9 of this Law.